 Complexity This measures the complexity of the crisis, in terms of factors that affect its mitigation or resolution.3.70 Very lowVery high 5

 Since 2008, the ongoing security situation have caused the displacement of over 5 million people in Khyber Pakhtunkhwa (KP), many of who have returned multiple times.
 In 2018, 2.9 million people were estimated in need of humanitarian assistance. ?
 IDPs are particularly in need of WASH and shelter.
 In the disputed Kashmir region, violence has increased across the Line of Control since February dividing Pakistan and India.
-Most recently, security incidents in Azad Kashmir displaced over 15,000 people in March 2019. ?
+In March 2019, security incidents in Azad Kashmir displaced over 15,000 people. ?

 Internal displacement and returns are aggravated by the presence of almost 2.7 million Afghan refugees, who have particularly high needs.
 The government of Pakistan and Afghanistan have agreed to return large numbers of Afghan refugees from Pakistan in 2019. ?
 Pakistan is also vulnerable to natural disasters, and frequently experiences flood and drought.